AndrePatri/SharsorIPCpp/README.md

 In case you need the python interface, turn on the cmake flag `WITH_PYTHON`, which is off by default.
 Additionally, you can compile and run the tests by turning on the `WITH_TESTS` flags.

-The tests include some consistency checks to ensure the library works properly and some performance benchmarks, for both the Cpp and python interface and for all the supported dtypes and layouts.
+The tests include some consistency checks to ensure the library works properly and some performance benchmarks, for both the Cpp and Python interface and for all the supported dtypes and layouts.

 ### 4. Install from Anaconda:

 The full library (including PySharsorIPC) is also deployed on Anaconda at [sharsor_ipcpp](https://anaconda.org/AndrePatri/sharsor_ipcpp/files), with Python support from versions 3.7 up to 3.11.
+Please note that these Anaconda versions are periodically updated starting from the *main* branch, so cutting-edge features might not be available there.

 ### 5. Using SharsorIPCpp from another package